colyseus/docs/docs/server/state-serialization.md

-Colyseus currently provides two methods of serialization out of the box:
+Colyseus currently provides two serialization methods out of the box:

 - [Schema](/state/schema/) (default)
 - [Fossil Delta](/state/fossil-delta/)

-To customize which serialization method to use, you should call
+See below how to specify which serialization method to use.

 ```typescript fct_label="TypeScript"
 import { serialize, FossilDeltaSerializer, Room } from "colyseus";